dtgoitia/vscode-wipman/README.md

   npm install  # do not use `npm ci`
   ```

-* Debug the extension in VSCode:
+* Develop/debug the extension in VSCode:

   1. Run TypeScript compiler: `npm run watch`.
   1. Open `src/extension.ts` in your editor.